czbiohub-sf/compmicro-biautils-env/docs/understanding_pixi.md

 The solve group mechanism works by collecting all dependencies from all environments in the group, resolving them together to find a compatible set of versions, then installing only the required subset in each environment. **This eliminates the "works on my machine" problem** by ensuring that if a package appears in multiple environments within a solve group, it will have identical versions across all of them.

 For computational microscopy workflows, this pattern proves invaluable.
-In biautils, the production environments (default, viz, dev) share the "main" solve group, ensuring that when you develop and test image analysis pipelines in the dev environment, the production environments use exactly the same versions of core libraries like numpy, scipy, and pytorch-cuda.
-This eliminates issues where a pipeline works in development but fails in production due to subtle version differences in underlying dependencies.
-The CI environment uses a separate "ci" solve group for lightweight, fast dependency resolution without the overhead of GPU libraries, perfect for automated testing and documentation building.
+In biautils, the production environments are organized into three solve groups: the **"main"** group (default, dev) ensures that ML-intensive environments use identical versions of core libraries like numpy, scipy, and pytorch-cuda; the **"viz"** group isolates the visualization environment for independent cross-platform resolution; and the **"ci"** group provides lightweight, fast dependency resolution without GPU library overhead, perfect for automated testing and documentation building.
+This eliminates issues where a pipeline works in development but fails in production due to subtle version differences, while allowing visualization tools to be updated independently from compute-heavy ML dependencies.

 ## Sophisticated dependency resolution across ecosystems